menu

 USHE four-year universities

 Median $46K earnings six years after entry, 52.7% completion, $10K net price for low-income families, $9K median debt.
 Typical fit: students seeking the highest public-sector earnings ceiling and a traditional degree.
 Tradeoff: neither the cheapest nor the fastest path.
 Completion is near the middle of the pack.
-Pair with concurrent enrollment (Section 4.1) to improve throughput.
+CE access (Section 4.1) is one input families compare alongside four-year entry.

 USHE community colleges